Icelandic króna (ISK).

 · AI-assisted planning intelligence

-Plan a smarter, safer and more local trip to Reykjavik — with practical pressure signals around weather shifts, road conditions, tours, high costs.
+Plan a smarter, safer and more realistic Reykjavik trip — with practical pressure around KEF transfers, extreme costs, weather shifts, daylight, road safety, F-roads and Iceland day-trip logistics.

 Current planning lens